fetchai/agents-aea/packages/fetchai/skills/tac_negotiation/README.md

 This is the skill for negotiation in a TAC.

 This skill is part of the Fetch.ai TAC demo.
-It manages registration and searching of agents and services on the soef and negotiations of goods with other agents.
+It manages registration and searching of agents and services on the SOEF and negotiations of goods with other agents.

 ## Behaviours

 * clean_up: updates and cleans up confirmed and pending transactions
-* tac_negotiation: registers/unregisters the agent and its buyeing/selling services on the soef
+* tac_negotiation: registers/unregisters the agent and its buyeing/selling services on the SOEF

 ## Handlers